prithvi-sharma/Darja/README.md

 This is selective bias. <strong>This is why success feels empty.</strong>

 ## Quote of the Day
-Instead of running after the shadows of Unattainable Ideals, might pause to savor the beauty of each step you take in the Present.
+Instead of running after the shadows of Unattainable Ideals, perhaps pause to savor the beauty of each step you take in the Present.

 ##